cyberglot/wenkokke.github.io/drafts/2020-12-24-a-tale-of-three-constructed-languages.md

 - *Meant to* test a socio-linguistic hypothesis
 - *Within the framework of the* Sapir-Whorf *hypothesis*
 - Suzette had a Ph.D. in Linguistics, writing two dissertations: one on English, one on Navajo.
+- Here's something infuriating to anyone *not* born in the 1930s:
-- Here's something infuriating: Suzette started writing Science Fiction to pay her tuition.
+  Suzette started writing Science Fiction to pay her tuition.
 - Hypothesis: Existing human languages are inadequate to express the perceptions of women
 - A Thought Experiment:
   1. *the* Sapir-Whorf *hypothesis is true*